What Is Stronger: Adderall or Vyvanse?

 What Is Adderall?

 Adderall is a widely prescribed medication for ADHD that combines amphetamine salts to help regulate mood and increase focus.
 It is available in immediate- and extended-release formulations, offering flexibility in dosage and duration.
+If you’re weighing those two formats, our guide on the differences between XR and IR Adderall explains exactly how they compare.

 What Is Vyvanse?